Guide

 Compliance Support

 Every reporting regulation—MIPS, the 8-minute rule, and the therapy threshold—has its own challenging set of requirements.
-But the right EMR will provide the support you need to remain compliant with all of them.
-Simply follow the built-in prompts and alerts, and you’ll fulfill all the necessary requirements for every patient, every time.
+However, the right EMR will provide the support you need to remain compliant with all of them.
+Simply follow the built-in prompts and alerts, and you’ll fulfill all requirements for every patient, every time.

 Safety and Security